(Revised November 9, 2020)

-All Requests for Funding must be submitted by November 10, 2020.
-For projects or purchases that are not complete at that time, please submit your RFF with the information you currently have regarding these expenses.
+All Requests for Funding must be submitted by 11:59PM CST on November 10, 2020.
+Technical help will be available to recipients until 5:00pm CST on November 10.
+For projects or purchases that are not complete by this date, please submit your RFF with the information you currently have regarding these expenses.
 You may submit additional documentation as you receive it.
-Note that all projects must be completed, and goods must be in hand by December 30, 2020 in order to be reimbursed.
+Note that all goods (or services) must be received (or performed) by December 30, 2020 in order to be reimbursed.

 Note that Business Disruption claims will only be funded if the loss of net income occurred within the period March 1- October 31, 2020.
 All documentation for Business Disruption claims should be uploaded with your RFF submitted by November 10, 2020.